kentsislab/.github/profile/README.md

-## Human biology and cancer therapeutics research group
+## Computational biology tools from the Kentsis Research Group

 <!--